 Karen L. Hancock

-Karen was the President and General Counsel of Adventures In Ancestry, Inc. She is a past president of P.E.O.
-Chapter XC, a member of the Auburn Chamber of Commerce, and a graduate of the Leadership Auburn 2007 program.
-Her other interests include cooking, vegetable gardening, reading novels, ocean and river cruising, and collecting owls.
+Karen was the President and General Counsel of Adventures In Ancestry, Inc. She has been a member of P.E.O. for 54 years, and is currently a member of Chapter XC, Auburn.
+She is a member of the Auburn Chamber of Commerce, a graduate of the Leadership Auburn 2007 program, a member of Sierra Passport Rotary, and the facilitator for the Auburn Parkinson's Support Group.
+Her interests include cooking, vegetable gardening, reading detective novels, collecting owls, and 28 ocean and river cruises.
+With regards to the last, she has visited 60 countries including the USA.

-Karen's family history currently covers 2,746 individuals and is supported by over 884 source documents.
-Her main ancestral lines are OLSON, STAHELI, NOBLE, DETWILLER, MILLER, JORGENSEN, BEACH, BALDWIN, HANSEN,and PETTIT.
+Karen's family history currently covers 3,115 individuals and is supported by over 1,948 source documents.
+Her main ancestral lines are OLSON, STAHELI, NOBLE, DETWILLER, MILLER, HANSEN, BALDWIN, and PETTIT.
 (Click here for more information about Karen's family history.)
-She also developed the 504-person John F. Kennedy family history that was included with A&D.